Gyula Germanus: India

 In December 1930 he was welcomed in Delhi to work at the Aligarh Muslim University, where he became acquainted with Zakir Hussain, President of the University (the third President of India in 1967), and with Sarvepalli Radhakrishnan (the second President of India in 1962).

 This period of his life was enormously rich in experience and the development of his notions and emotions on being Muslim.
 He increased his knowledge of Islamic culture and history.
 By this time he was living the Qur'an and took part in the Friday prayers in Jama Masjid, Delhi.
 Once he gave a speech to 5,000 people about the new blossoming of Islam.
 It was so popular that he had to escape from the thankful listeners, and possible death from the crush.

 News of Germanus' speech spread round the Muslim world.
 Leading articles were published in newspapers about him and hundreds of believers went on pilgrimage to his humble flat to get advice.
 The proceedings made a great impression on him.
 He chose a Muslim name, Abdul-Karim ("servant of the gracious God").

 Middle East

 In 1934, with financial support from the state, Germanus travelled through the Middle East, Egypt and Saudi Arabia.
 Travelling through England, he met T. E. Lawrence.
 After landing in Cairo, he had difficulty entering Al-Azhar University.
 He was supported by his Egyptian writer friends, who mellowed the rigour of grand sheik Muhammad al-Ahmadi al-Zawahiri, the uncompromising head of the University, who had not wanted Europeans to enter his Institute.

 Eventually, Germanus was allowed to be student for some months, and then to be a member of the teaching staff of the thousand year old mosque-university in the heart of Cairo.
-At that time there was deep poverty among the students of Al-Azhar, but for Germanus it was like Mecca, being able to experience the feeling of being a Muslim student, the inspiration of Quran studies, and the everyday life of the students.

-Through friends he could meet the most famous members of contemporary Egyptian literature, like Mahmud Taimur, the most influential 20th-century Egyptian writer Taha Hussein, Muhammed Abdullah Enan, the poet Ibrahim Naji, the drama composer Tawfiq el-Hakim, the novelist and philosopher Muhammad Husayn Haykal, Sauki Amin, the secretary of Academy of Sciences in Cairo and the romantic writer Abbas Mahmud al-Aqqad.